rsxdalv/tts-generation-webui/README.md

 ## Changelog

+July 9:
+* Fix new installer and installation instructions thanks to https://github.com/Xeraster !

+July 8:
+* Change the installation process to reduce package clashes and enable torch version flexibility.

 July 6:
 * Initial release of new mamba based installer.
 * Save Stable Audio results to outputs-rvc/StableAudio folder.